-I swear I didn’t plan it this way, but, conveniently, my post on 5 Things You May Not Realize You Can Change in a Rental went live this morning.
+I swear I didn’t plan it this way, but, conveniently, my post on 5 Things You May Not Realize You Can Change in a Rental went live this morning with photos of our kitchen and how to update black kitchen cabinet hardware (matte black is so classic and trendy at the same time!).
 While we no longer rent, one of the items in that post was something that didn’t occur to me to change until we moved into our condo.
 I had lived with meh kitchen hardware in various apartments for years before the crystal kitchen knobs in our condo finally motivated me to consider how difficult it would be to make a change.

 Spoiler alert: it’s the easiest change you can make in your kitchen.
 AND it makes a huge impact.

-HOW TO UPDATE KITCHEN HARDWARE (including the faucet!)
+HOW TO UPDATE BLACK KITCHEN HARDWARE (including the faucet!)

 After putting it off for weeks, I finally updated all of the knobs and pulls in our kitchen in less than an hour.
 Seriously, less than an hour.
 (An added bonus: I sold our old hardware on Facebook marketplace!)